Skip to content

 Q. How much do quartzite countertops cost?

 A. Most quartzite falls between $80-150 per square foot installed.
-Rare colors like blue quartzites cost more.
+Rare colors like Azul Macaúbas and translucent varieties like Cristallo cost more.

 Q. What's the best finish for a kitchen?

 A. I recommend honed or leathered for most kitchens.
-They hide everyday wear better than polished.
+They hide everyday wear better than polished and feel more natural in a working kitchen.

 Q. Can quartzite be used outdoors?

 A. Yes.
-Quartzite is UV-resistant and won't fade in sunlight, making it excellent for outdoor kitchens.
+Quartzite is UV-resistant and won't fade in sunlight, making it an excellent choice for outdoor kitchens.

 Q. How do I know if my quartzite is real?

 A. True quartzite won't react to acid.
 A drop of lemon juice on real quartzite won't etch.
-If it does, you have a softer stone.
+If it does, you have a softer stone regardless of the label.

 Q. How often do I need to reseal quartzite?